HDPE plastic #2 (Bottles)

 • Construction products

-The recycling process for HDPE #2 plastic typically involves the following steps:
+The HDPE recycling process involves several key steps:

-2. Sorting: The collected plastic products are sorted based on the type of plastic, color, and other characteristics.
+2. Sorting: The collected HDPE items are sorted based on their type and color.
+Separation is important to ensure high-quality recycled material.

 What does HDPE stand for plastic?